The minimum age requirement to take the GED® test is 18 unless you meet any one of the additional requirements.

 - You are 17 years of age; have been out of school for at least 60 consecutive days; and provide a letter of request for the test from the military, a postsecondary educational institution, or a prospective employer.
 The letter is to be provided to a test administrator at a local Pearson VUE test center that delivers the GED® test for the administrator’s review and approval.

 In California you are required to be a resident, as defined in Government Code section 233, or a member of the armed services assigned to duty in California.
-Generally, current (non-expired) copies of the following documents are sufficient to establish eligibility:
+If the form of identification you intend to bring does not prove your California residency, you must additionally bring at least one of the following to prove your residency:

 Some states allow people who do not live in that state to take the GED® test and others do not.
 Arizona and Oregon currently do not have a residency requirement; while Nevada does.
 You should check the current residency requirement for the state that you are interested in testing in.